Non surgical rhinoplasty in Scottsdale, AZ 85260

 PDO Threads vs. Dermal Fillers for the Nose

-FeaturePDO Nose ThreadsHyaluronic Acid Filler
+FeaturePDO Nose ThreadsHyaluronic Acid Fillers

 Vascular occlusion riskDoes not share the intravascular injection mechanism (cannula-placed, not injected)Present — anatomically connected to ophthalmic artery